Publication

 Cyrus Aghamolla, Pinar Karaca-Mandic, Xuelin Li, and Richard T. Thakor

-American Economic Review, conditionally accepted.
+American Economic Review, Forthcoming.

 - Covered by Bloomberg